espenja/rudfoss-radtools/packages/react-imo/README.md

 ## Guidelines

 Anything related to the request should be attached to the `req` object.
 This means internal state, session, loggers, instance vars and other data. `req` binds it all together.

+## Run dev environment

+The dev environment supports hot-reloading of client assets through the webpack-dev-server.